SAP-archive/cloud-workflow-codejam/exercises/07/readme.md

 1. What other HTTP client tools might you have in mind to use instead of (or in addition to) Postman?

-1. Do you really need to fetch a CSRF token each and every time?

-1. How do you think the authentication details at the collection level flow down to be used in the individual requests?
+1. How often do you think you'll need to fetch a new access token?